If you compost, you already toss banana peels and other kitchen scraps into your compost pile or compost bin.

 1. Brew Some Banana Peel Tea

-# 1 Fill a large jar (2 quarts) about three quarters of the way with water.
+# 1 Fill a large jar (2 quarts) about three-quarters of the way with water.
 Set the jar of water in your refrigerator.
-Whenever you eat a banana cut the peel into small pieces and put the pieces into the water.
+Whenever you eat a banana, cut the peel into small pieces and put the pieces into the water.

-# 2 If you don’t want to keep a jar of chopped banana peels in your refrigerator, make small batches of banana peel tea.
-Do this by placing a banana peel in a 1 quart Mason jar filled with water.
+# 2 If you don’t want to keep a jar of chopped peels in your refrigerator, make small batches of banana peel tea for plants.
+Do this by placing chopped banana peels in a 1 quart Mason jar filled with water.

 2. Don’t Throw Away The Soaked Peels!

 Dehydrated banana peel powder makes an excellent addition when starting seedlings.
-Mix a pinch into the starter mix in each pot be sure that your seeds get off to the best start.
+Mix a pinch into the starter mix in each pot to be sure that your seeds get off to the best start.

 3. Pest Control

-Whether you compost using a compost pile, a bin or a vermicomposting setup, adding banana peels (whole, chopped up, soaked or as a slurry) is a good idea.
+Whether you compost using a compost pile, a bin, or a vermicomposting setup, using banana peels (whole, chopped up, soaked, or as a slurry) is a good idea.

-5. Amend Your Soil
+5. Amend Your Potting Soil

 6. Plant A Banana Peel

-When planting seeds outdoors give them a direct jolt of nutrients by planting a banana peel along with them.
+When planting seeds outdoors, give them a direct jolt of nutrients by planting a banana peel along with them.

-7. Make A Calcium Rich Fertilizer Spray
+7. Make A Calcium Rich Banana Fertilizer Spray

 Banana peel tea spray is good, but adding eggshells and Epsom salts makes it absolutely fantastic!
-To create an excellent, spray-on liquid fertilizer combine the following in your blender or food processor:
+To create an excellent, spray-on liquid fertilizer, combine the following in your blender or food processor:

-- Three crushed, dried, ground up eggshells
+- Three crushed, dried, ground-up eggshells

-- Four dried, ground up banana peels
+- Four dried, ground-up banana peels

 - One tablespoon of Epsom salts